 Our aspiration for Whakaraupō/Lyttelton Harbour is for the land to be teeming with life, including birds, reptiles, and invertebrates.
 To support this abundance of species, we will also need an abundance of plants - native trees, flaxes, flowers, and creepers - to create lush, healthy habitats for these animals.
 The crater rim to foreshore area of Whakaraupō/Lyttelton Harbour has large areas of introduced plant species, including grassed hillsides that would originally have been native bush.
-There are also a number of pest species such a possums, stoats, and feral cats that are making it hard for our native species to thrive.
+There are also a number of pest and weed species such a possums, stoats, and feral cats that are making it hard for our native species to thrive.

 There are already initiatives underway to increase terrestrial indigenous biodiversity within Whakaraupō/Lyttelton Harbour such as community, landowner and Port, pest weed and animal control, native species reintroduction programmes (i.e. tūī), and ecological restoration.
-Alongside these actions, we aim restore and rehabilitate more areas of mahinga kai and native habitat, increased native biodiversity and mahinga kai, and improve protection of mahinga kai and native biodiversity through the following actions:
+There is practical assistance for people wanting to know more about what to plant, where to plant and how to plant more native species (Governors Bay Community Association and Landcare Group).
+Alongside these actions, we aim to restore and rehabilitate more areas of mahinga kai and native habitat, increased native biodiversity and mahinga kai, and improve protection of mahinga kai and native biodiversity through the following actions: